Selected Work — Sentenac House Interiors

 Custom Work

-Millwork · cabinetry · curated furnishings · outdoor design
+Millwork · forged iron doors · curated furnishings · outdoor design

 A 1975 home in Scottsdale we kept the bones of and rebuilt the soul of.

-The brief was to honor what was already there — the proportions, the era, the way the house had aged — and let the renovation feel like the home had simply grown into itself.
+The brief was to reimagine the entire house while honoring what was already there — the proportions, the era, respect for the area it sits in — and let the renovation feel like the home had simply grown into itself.
 Every inch was touched.
 Nothing was rushed.

 "We wanted Maison 1975 to feel like it had a soul — grounded in the past, but fully alive in the present."